leonnicolas/computer_architecture_exercises/l1_ccallingconv/README.md

 # 1 Calling Convention
 Read about the [System V AMD64 calling convention](https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI).
 Great, now you also know most of the registers you can use.
-They will be enough to for now.
+They will be enough for now.

 Read about the structure of a [nasm program](https://cs.lmu.edu/~ray/notes/nasmtutorial/).
 Keep in mind, that we will only write a single function.
 To be able to use it in the C wrapper that I wrote and is not your concern, you need to specify it as global: